zubekj/mlppi/README.md

 Aim of this project is to predict PPI using multiscale features.
 Accurate predictors could be then used for recovering protein interaction network.

-The starting point for this experiment is extracting complexes of bacterial proteins from PDB.
+The starting point for this experiment is extracting complexes of proteins from PDB.
 Their sequences are sliced into segments using sliding window technique.
 Pairs of interacting segments are used as a dataset for training level-I classifier.
 Level-II classifier uses the predictions of level-I classifier as an input and decides whether two proteins with known